sorairolake/abcrypt/crates/cli/tests/assets/encrypt-after-long-help.md

-By default, the result will be write to stdout.
+By default, the result will be write to standard output.

 See `abcrypt-encrypt(1)` for more details.